The Imprint is published by Fostering Media Connections.

 National Reporter

-Michael Fitzgerald a senior reporter covering state and federal child welfare and youth justice.
+Michael Fitzgerald is a senior reporter covering state and federal child welfare and youth justice.
 He was previously an editor for Pacific Standard Magazine, and his writing has appeared in the New Republic, Vice, Outside and other outlets.
 Fitzgerald is a graduate of Carnegie Mellon University in Pittsburgh, Pennsylvania.

 Nancy Marie Spears